zostay/RakuWAPI/README.md

 ### 2.2.3 The Error Stream

 The application server is required to provide a `p6w.errors` variable in the environment with a [Supplier](http://doc.perl6.org/type/Supplier) object.
 The application MAY emit any errors or messages here using any object that stringifies.
 The application SHOULD NOT terminate such messages with a newline as the server will do so if necessary.
-The applicaiton SHOULD NOT call `done` or `quit` on this object.
+The application SHOULD NOT call `done` or `quit` on this object.

 ### 2.2.4 Application Response